MariaPadilha32/dailyquotesgenerator/README.md

 ## Imagery

   The website is designed to brighten up the user's day, the images are carefully chosen so our collection of inspirational quotes is accompanied by captivating images of serene nature scenes.
-Each click unveils a new quote paired with a relaxing, peaceful, or lovely photo of nature, tThe images accompanying the jokes are designed to match the fun vibes and will leave you smiling.
+Each click unveils a new quote paired with a relaxing, peaceful, or lovely photo of nature, the images accompanying the jokes are designed to match the fun vibes and leave you smiling.

 Exemple:
 ![nature](https://github.com/MariaPadilha32/dailyquotesgenerator/assets/137770409/b3000765-4c27-4c56-95c4-1b792e893388)